 If you or a loved one has an alcohol use problem, San Antonio Recovery Center in San Antonio, Texas can help.
 At our addiction treatment center, patients participate in AA meetings as part of our 90-day program.
 We also design other programs according to each person's individual needs, including:

-Don’t let your or your loved one’s alcohol dependence transform into addiction.
-It’s possible to overcome the problem before developing the disease.
-Contact us now at 866-957-7885 for the necessary help.
+Don't let your or your loved one's alcohol dependence transform into addiction.
+It's possible to overcome the problem before developing the disease.
+Contact San Antonio Recovery Center online or call 866.957.7885 today.